 Residency Director – Internal Medicine Preceptor

-Monique Bonhomme, MS, PharmD, is a resident of Northern Virginia.
+Monique Bonhomme, PharmD, MS, BCPS is a resident of Northern Virginia.
 After receiving a Bachelor of Science degree she went on to earn her Doctor of Pharmacy degree and Master of Science degree.
 She completed her general pharmacy practice residency.
 After completion of her residency, Dr. Bonhomme remained with Inova Health System in a mainly decentralized clinical pharmacy role.
 As an oncology-trained pharmacist she was a member of the Oncology Task Force, was selected as an Interventional pharmacist, and was the pharmacy-nursing liaison for the stroke unit.
 She later accepted a full-time position at Sibley Memorial Hospital’s Department of Pharmacy.
 Dr. Bonhomme is currently the PGY1 Residency Program Coordinator, preceptor for the Internal Medicine Rotation, a Residency Project Advisor, and serves as a resident faculty mentor.
 She is also part of the team of pharmacists who helped implement the same-day surgery clinical pharmacy practice at Sibley.
 In addition, she is the past elected secretary and current elected ASHP delegate and newsletter editor of the Washington Metropolitan Society of Health-System Pharmacists.

 Drug Information Preceptor